 As a Certified Wilderness First Responder, John has received extensive training to provide added safety on every trip.
 He is also a Leave No Trace Trainer who relishes his role as a steward in Yosemite and enjoys teaching principles of minimum impact recreation while accessing the world’s most pristine places.
 He blends enthusiasm with a patient approach to coaching that provides assurances to his groups when they need it most.

-John DeGrazio strongly believes in community service and volunteers his time at several different schools and local organizations in and around Yosemite.
-He is currently a Director of the Tuolumne County Arts Alliance and the Yosemite Gateway Partners organizations.
+John P. DeGrazio strongly believes in community service and volunteers his time at several different schools and local organizations in and around Yosemite.
+He is currently President of the board of directors for the Yosemite Gateway Partners and Vice President of the board of directors for the Tuolumne County Arts Alliance.

 John is also the author of these social media sites: